omarageorge/Genesys/README.md

 # The Genesys Blockchain

-A Blockchain based application written in Python to run it's own crypto currency and exchange.
+A Blockchain based application called genesis written in Python to run it's own crypto currency and exchange.

 ## Requirements